 Simply order your desired testing kit from us and we’ll arrange to send your reptile testing kit, along with a form to fill in, and instructions.

 We request samples from three different days within a seven day period where possible.
 Faecal samples should be kept in a cool place like a shed or garage.
 For Arenavirus PCR we required a Heparin blood sample (to be taken by an exotic vet) and an oesophageal plain swab and for Nidovirus PCR, we require a tracheal plain swab or a lavage and for Adenovirus PCR, we require a oral/cloacal plain swab.
+For the Mycoplasma Agassizi PCR (Tortoise) we require a oral or tracheal plain swab.

 Please note: as we are a laboratory and not a veterinary practice, we do not give advice regarding any treatments that may be available, as this is the responsibility of your exotic vet.
 Should interpretation be required, it will be stated on your report.